 Choosing the Best

 Mandarin oranges will feel soft and puffy compared to oranges because of their loose-fitting skins.
-Choose mandarins that are evenly shaped and feel heavy for their size, otherwise they are likely to be pithy and dry on the inside.
-Heavy mandarins are usually the juiciest.
+Choose fruit that is evenly shaped and feels heavy for its size, otherwise they it’s likely to be pithy and dry on the inside.
+Heavy fruit usually are the juiciest.
 Disregard any fruit with cracks, bruising or green patches near the stems.

 • When left on the kitchen counter at room temperature, the fruit will only last about one week.